readthedocs/ethicalads.io/content/pages/vs-carbon-ads.md

 This page talks a bit more about how we're different, and why you might want to choose us instead of Carbon Ads.

-Carbon and their parent company BuySellAds have attractive, unobtrusive ads and like us also focus on developers and related niches.
+Carbon and their parent company BuySellAds have attractive, unobtrusive ads.
+Like us, they also focus on developers and related niches.
+We are happy to compete with a company that also cares about the user experience around ads.
 However, there are some differences between EthicalAds and Carbon especially around privacy, security, and community focus.
 Let's explore them.